makerdao/simplecoin1/HACKING.md

 State management
 ----------------

 The UI has one global variable, called `state`.
+It's changed by calling the function `update({ foo: 123 })`.
+Every time the state is changed, all the views are re-rendered (using React).

-It can be changed by calling `update({ foo: 123 }, callback)`.
-Obviously, it's easy to inspect or change the `state` variable from the browser dev tools.
+Obviously, it's easy to inspect or change the `state` variable from the browser developer tools.

 When the application starts, the `state` variable is initialized from local storage.
-The `persist({ foo: 123 }, callback)` function works like `update()` except it also saves the values into local storage.
+The function `persist({ foo: 123 })` is like `update` except that it also saves the values into local storage.

-Every time `state` changes, all views are re-rendered using React.

 Blockchain data fetching